The Guiding Principals of "Risk-Wise"® Risk Management

 -In this way we can work for greater rewards, while taking less risk

-12. We must deal with both
+12. We must deal with both major types of risk

 -Endogenous (Internal) risks - biases, incomplete information, risk misperceptions & decision making) risks